Adding new members to your remote team? Here’s everything you need to know to execute a perfect remote onboarding. Read on!

 Tips: The feedback form must be made available online on the company’s internal website or send across by email to the remote team.
 This practice must continue even after the onboarding process as a constant feedback mechanism

-Hear concerns on specific associate or department
+10. Hear concerns on specific associate or department

-Remote professionals often may face hindrance in working comfortably with their peers, supervisor or the support groups of the company.
+Remote professionals often may face hindrance in working comfortably with their peers, supervisor, or the support groups of the company.
 Companies must not discourage them to voice their opinion instead they must encourage them to share their concerns.
 They can either appoint a mentor or an HR personnel to hear out their discomfort.

 Allowing a grievance to settle in without any conclusive resolution is dangerous for the company’s health.
-Hence it is advisable for the companies to device a grievance redressal policy for the mutual benefit of the employees and the organization.
+Hence it is advisable for the companies to devise a grievance redressal policy for the mutual benefit of the employees and the organization.

-Many companies create an online grievance redressal portal for the employees to record their concerns.
+Interesting fact: Many companies create an online grievance redressal portal for the employees to record their concerns.
 An ethics counselor or a senior HR personnel address the concerns and sometimes arranges a video conference call for smooth resolution.

 Surveys and feedback can be entertained by remote employees for suggestions and ideas.
-Senior leadership personnel with considerable years of experience can bring in innovative ideas for further enhancement in the onboarding process.
+Senior leadership personnel with considerable years of experience can bring in innovative ideas for further enhancement in the remote onboarding process.

 The welcome kit of remote onboarding process especially must be innovative and attractive for that first feeling of acceptance by the employees.
 You can include a small gift as a token of welcome with a personalized card.